I know it’s long, but please bear with me & have patience.

 - The

-structure is used to hold the arguments that are used when loading binaries. - For example it contains
+linux_binprmstructure is used to hold the arguments that are used when loading binaries. - For example it contains

-which represents a single memory area over a contiguous interval in a given address space where our application will be loaded mm
+vm_area_structwhich represents a single memory area over a contiguous interval in a given address space where our application will be loaded mmfield which is memory descriptor of the binary, pointer to the top of memory and many other different fields.

 Allocating Memory